Charles Barkley on Skinny Luka, the Eagles, LeBron, Jokic, Josh Allen, and His Uneasy ESPN Partnership

 Well, that, but that was the frustration with Denver for me, with what they did with Jokic the last two years, where, you know,

 they won the title and they're like, okay, we won a title.
+It's like, you have the best guy of this decade.

-and I always and I tell people this:
+and i always and i tell people this

-you never catch up,
+you never catch up

 it might be too late